onera/Cassiopee/Generator/doc/source/Generator.rst

 .. py:function:: Generator.gapfixer(a, c, hardPoints=None, refine=1)

-    Fill a gap defined by a BAR contour a drawn on a surface c.
-You can force the generated mesh to pass through hardPoints (NODES).
+    Fill a surface defined by a BAR contour a drawn on a surface c.
+You can force the generated mesh to pass through given hardPoints (NODES).
 If refine=0, no inside points are added.

     :param a:  contour of the gap
     :type  a:  BAR array